adiSuper94/Getting-and-Cleaning-Data-Final-Project/README.md

   * features.txt
   * activity_labels.txt

-Then we use rbind row bind the training data set and test data set.
+Then we use rbind, to row bind the training data set and test data set.
-Names to each of the coloumns are assigned using the the names function.
+Names to each of the coloumns are assigned using the the names() function.

 We then use the grep command to seperate out the columns with mean and sd, and create a vector which we use to subset the original dataset.